Spagettileg/virtual-cookboox/README.md

 ###### •	Detailed Recipe View (recipe.html)
 - CRUD Operations tested = **READ**
-1. User will be presented with an individual recipe card containing the following information:
+1. All Users will be presented with an individual recipe card containing the following information:
     - Recipe image
     - Recipe name
     - Brief description of the recipe